 What Is Scene?

-It's true we could open a dictionary and grab a definition that would probably serve us.
+It's true that we could open a dictionary and grab a definition that would probably serve us.
 In fact, that's where we'll start.
 But this definition is only the beginning of the considerations the opening sequence of "The Night Eats the World" allows for.

 The opening sequence is not the opening scene, but contains the opening scene.
 In "The Night Eats the World" a lot is provided before the title sequence.
 The beginning of the title sequence is the end of our opening sequence.
 Determining the beginning of our opening scene is a bit more thought-provoking.

 At just under a minute into the film, the "in association with" credits disappear.
-The studio quality audio has transitioned into the muffled sound of a stereo through apartment walls accompanied by party chatter, and yet we remain in darkness for a moment.
+The studio-quality audio has transitioned into the muffled sound of a stereo through apartment walls accompanied by party chatter, and yet we remain in darkness for a moment.
 Soon Sam, the main character, ascends the stairs into light.

 This revelation of the darkness as part of the world confirms we should mark the beginning of the opening scene at the moment when the audio has transitioned and the final production credit has disappeared.
-Marking this as the beginning of the opening scene provides the insights.
+Marking this as the beginning of the opening scene provides insights.

 Consider these key details:

-- The darkness, more generally the incomplete-quality of information, is innate to the scene, and likely extrapolatable to all scenes within the world.
+- The darkness, more generally the incomplete quality of information, is innate to the scene, and likely extrapolatable to all scenes within the world.

 - There is a pace and mode of action within the scene, more specifically Sam moves through this scene in a specific way.
 From this baseline, comparative readings of Sam's ways of moving and being in subsequent scenes provide relative information about Sam and the scenes.